-- FDA 2009 guidance document provides an overview of the responsibilities of a person who conducts a clinical investigation • of a drug, biological product, or medical device (an investigator as defined in 21 CFR 312.3(b) and 21 CFR 812.3(i)). - This guidance provides information for the Investigator on: Supervisory activities associated with the conduct of a clinical trial • - including: - What is appropriate delegation of study-related tasks - What is adequate training - What is adequate supervision of the conduct of ongoing clinical trial - What are Investigator's responsibilities for oversight of other parties involved in the conduct of a clinical trial? - Protecting the rights, safety, and welfare of study subjects - Reasonable medical care - Reasonable access to medical care - Protocol violations that present unreasonable risk - ALL research team members should review this document. ۲
+- FDA 2009 guidance document provides an overview of the responsibilities of a person who conducts a clinical investigation of a drug, biological product, or medical device (an investigator as defined in 21 CFR 312.3(b) and 21 CFR 812.3(i)). - This guidance provides information for the Investigator on:

+Supervisory activities associated with the conduct of a clinical trial including: What is appropriate delegation of study-related tasks What is adequate training What is adequate training The state of the conduct of ongoing clinical trial What are investigator's responsibilities for oversight of other parties involved in the conduct of a clinical trial?
+Protecting the rights, safety, and welfare of study subjects Reasonable access to medical care Protocol violations that present unreasonable risk - ALL research team members should review this document.